Nacho Novo: International career

 Novo was never selected for the Spain national team but has played for Galicia – his debut was in a 2008 friendly against Iran, arriving in his homeland just an hour before the match started after playing for Rangers against Celtic earlier in the day.
 He scored two goals and left to the acclaim of the Galician fans.

-On 24 October 2008, it was reported that Novo could be selected by the Scottish national team as he was eligible to acquire a British passport, having lived in Scotland for eight years.
+On 24 October 2008, it was reported that Novo could be selected by the Scotland national team as he was eligible to acquire a British passport, having lived in Scotland for eight years.
 This led to much debate amongst the Scottish media as to whether Novo, who was born in Spain and has no Scottish parents or grandparents, should be selected by Scotland.
 It eventually became clear, however, that the Home Nations would continue to honour a deal whereby that any player selected by England, Northern Ireland, Scotland or Wales would be required to have a blood tie to that country, or have had five years compulsory education within it.
 This deal would rule out the prospect of Novo playing for Scotland.

 Coaching

 On 15 November 2022, Novo was named as an assistant coach for USL League One club Lexington SC, where he will also serve as the head coach of the club's U-23 team.
 The move reunites Novo with Sam Stockley, who was Novo's teammate at Carolina Railhawks.

+Novo joined the coaching team at Drumchapel United in June 2024.

+In November 2025, Novo took over as manager of West of Scotland Football League First Division side Darvel.
+He won his first match in charge, 6-0 against Ardrossan Winton Rovers.